Find out the answers to common questions related to CodeTwo User Photos for Office 365:

 This is because the application uploads photos to the default photo repository in Exchange Online mailboxes - this repository can store only 1 photo.

-- In which Office 365 services will the photos be displayed?
+- In which Microsoft 365 services will the photos be displayed?

-The photos will be displayed in all Exchange Online services (OWA, Calendar, People, Planner, etc.), SharePoint Online services, OneDrive and Skype for Business, as well as desktop applications connected to those services.
+The photos will be displayed in all Exchange Online services (OWA, Calendar, People, Planner, etc.), SharePoint Online services, OneDrive, Microsoft Teams, Skype for Business, as well as desktop applications connected to those services.

-- Are the photos displayed in Office 365 Groups?
+- Are the photos displayed in Microsoft 365 Groups?

-Yes, photos uploaded using CodeTwo User Photos for Office 365 are displayed in Office 365 Groups.
+Yes, photos uploaded using CodeTwo User Photos for Office 365 are displayed in Microsoft 365 Groups.

 - Are the photos displayed in Yammer?